 Don’t buy plants that are in full bloom.
 By the time you get the plant home and planted it’s bloom cycle will be finished.
 This is the case for both annual and perennial flowers.
 Look for plants with small tight buds and maybe just a few blooms.
 This is often a flower gardening mistake of newbies, but for seasoned gardeners, it’s hard to resist a plant in full bloom.

 For more tips on Plant Shopping and how to get the biggest bang for your buck, stop by and check out Plant Shopping 101.

 Gardening Mistake #5 – Planting Mistakes

 Do you buy so many plants that you end up just sticking them in anywhere with no thought of planning or a garden design?
 I’ve been guilty of that.
-I used to have my big collection of plants that I had purchased at the nursery sitting on my sidewalk beside our garage and I would go through and find a place for each plant, sticking them in wherever I had a hole with no thought of design whatsoever.
+I used to have my big collection of plants that I had purchased at the nursery sitting on my sidewalk beside our garage and I would go through and find a place for each plant, sticking them in wherever there’s a hole with no thought of design whatsoever.
 Going back to #1, it’s always good to have a plan!
 Plus, a garden of onesies starts to look jumbled after a few years.
 Just ask me how I know.